riOSProgramming/FAQ/README-Swift.md

 ### [Which iOS device?](https://www.google.com/search?q=site%3Areddit.com%2Fr%2FiOSProgramming+which+mac&rlz=1C5CHFA_enUS726US726&oq=site%3Areddit.com%2Fr%2FiOSProgramming+which+mac&aqs=chrome..69i57j69i58.21749j0j7&sourceid=chrome&ie=UTF-8#newwindow=1&q=site:reddit.com/r/iOSProgramming+which+device)

-Provided that you can run iOS 8 you will be fine.
-This includes the iPod touch 5G, iPhone 4S+ and iPad 2+.
-If you're tight on budget then an iPad Mini with Retina Display or an iPod touch is the best option.
+Provided that you can run iOS 11 you will be fine.
+This includes the iPod touch 6th generation, iPhone 5S+ and iPad Air 2+.
+If you're tight on budget then an iPad 9.7 inch or an iPod touch is the best option.

 ### Do I have to pay $99 for the developer license to get my app on the App Store?